worldnuqumoritytransporters/wnt-relay/README.md

-# Relay for worldnuqumoritytransporters network
+# Relay for Wnt network

-This is a node for worldnuqumoritytransporters network that stores the entire database and forwards new storage units to peers.
+This is a node for Wnt network that stores the entire database and forwards new storage units to peers.
 The relay does not hold any private keys and cannot send payments itself.

 ## Install